Table of Contents

 Your professional summary should be a synopsis of your job history and could include your years of experience, job history highlights and major accomplishments.

 Some jobs, like medical assisting, require a specific skill set that should go in a Skills section.
 For a job that doesn’t require such specific knowledge, don’t have a Skills section, and list your achievements instead.

 Achievements don’t generally need their own separate section, unless you have a lot of measurable achievements to list.
 You can work them into your Experience or Work History section.

 Many modern companies, especially medium to large ones, will use a software program to screen resumes.
-These applicant tracking systems (ATS) weed out resumes that appear to be a poor fit for the job.
+These ATS programs weed out resumes that appear to be a poor fit for the job.
 It’s important to take a strategic approach so your resume makes the cut.

 There are a number of proven tactics for making your resume ATS-friendly.
 Check out our ATS resume templates and writing guide for more details, and get your modern resume past these automatic systems and into the hands of hiring managers.